 And if you ever try to sell your home, get ready to put more than a few coats of light paint over the dark stuff.
 Prospective buyers and real estate agents will have a hard time seeing the appeal in a room that isn’t bright, open and inviting.

 But if you decide to go dark anyway, the key to keeping out the heat is to use the right window treatments.
 Heavy curtains or drapes that cover the entire window are best, and if they’re dark to match the room, be sure they have a light layer on the window-facing side.
 This will help reflect sunlight and minimize heat absorption in the room.

 Go Into the Light

 If all this talk of trapping in heat has you rethinking your painting plans, don’t despair.
 You can still make a striking statement by using dark and bold colors as accents in rooms where the walls are generally lighter.
-Building elements like window and door frames, radiators and light fixtures will give life to a room if they’re painted to starkly contrast their surroundings.
+Building elements like window and door frames, cabinets, radiators and light fixtures will give life to a room if they’re painted to starkly contrast their surroundings.
 Even a full accent wall of a single dark color can make a big impression without having a huge impact on heat absorption, assuming most of the other surfaces are light.